 + Easy to Install, Easy to Clean Up: After installation, all you need is a wet cloth or, at worst, some light scrubbing to remove grout residue from your tiles.

 + Inexpensive: Per unit, cement-based grout is the cheapest grout available.

-- Poor Color Consistency: Many factors (including minerals in your water, how you mix the grout, humidity, etc.) can affect the look of your grout, causing inconsistencies and hazy efflorescence.
+- Poor Color Consistency: Many factors (including minerals in your water, how you mix the grout, humidity, temperature, etc.) can affect the look of your grout, causing inconsistencies and hazy efflorescence.

 - Needs to be Sealed: A penetrating sealer is recommended to protect this grout from staining and mildew.

 - Brittleness: Caulking is needed for corners and edges.
 Cementitious grout in corners will crack and flake out over time, and can crumble if not installed properly

 - Breathing Hazard: The powder in the grout can get in your air and into your lungs; wear a mask when mixing